Welcome to today's edition of the Rush 24-7 podcast.

 But that too is just a guess.

-I haven't I haven't seen it.
+I haven't seen it.

-Also, everybody thinks that this is a typical Clinton Inc.
+Also, everybody thinks that this is a typical Clinton Inc. type of event, and it is.

-uh type of uh event, and it is, but how does a story about infidelity help Hillary Clinton?
+But how does a story about infidelity help Hillary Clinton?

-Uh why why would the Clintons want to revive that unless it's sabotage from inside the campaign?
+Why would the Clintons want to revive that unless it's sabotage from inside the campaign?

-It could be any number of things uh to explain this, and all we can really do is speculate on it.
+It could be any number of things to explain this, and all we can really do is speculate on it.

-To the phones we start in Spokane, and this is Janet.
+To the phones, we start in Spokane.

-Great that you uh waited, and welcome to the EIB network.
+And welcome to the EIB network.

 Merry Christmas, Russ.